 - Low doses promote high blood pressure and can cause panic attacks

 The bottom line regarding the Yohimbe aspect of Yohimbe Niacinamide is that professional guidance and supervision are preferable when using it, which makes it less than ideal as a treatment for a person suffering from anxiety in their daily life.

 In contrast, niacinamide or Vitamin B3 is widely regarded as an effective anxiety inhibitor.
 User reports indicate that B3 supplements are equally and possibly more effective than benzodiazepines, which are standard anti-anxiety meds.
 While there is little research supporting this theory, those that use natural supplements tend to support the results.

-Scientific evidence in the effectiveness of Niacin on anxiety is generally lacking, however.
+Scientific evidence on the effectiveness of Niacin on anxiety is lacking, however.
 There have been few controlled studies that have compared Niacin to benzodiazepines, and it is possible that the effects of Niacin are simply placebo.
-Nevertheless, there is a small portion in the natural medicine community that reports strong effects of niacin on anxiety, making it possible that the scientific community has simply not researched this vitamin thoroughly yet.
+Nevertheless, there is a small portion of the natural medicine community that reports strong effects of niacin on anxiety, making it possible that the scientific community has simply not researched this vitamin thoroughly yet.

 Positive Effects vs. Possible Complications

 Niacinamide is believed to lower blood pressure.
 For this reason, using it with other medications that can lower blood pressure (including yohimbine at higher doses) is inadvisable.
 This indicates that Yohimbe Niacinamide is probably a drug to avoid.

 Used alone, however, niacinamide is considered to improve central nervous system impairments, and its ability to trigger the body's benzodiazepine receptors results in a calmative effect.